jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/hexadecane/README.md

 ### Manual control of bond and angle interactions

-It is unlikely that you will need to do this, but if necessary you can customize existing bonds, angles, dihedrals etc. in your molecule (eg. *Hexadecane*), or add new ones (if the force field does not define them).
+If necessary, you can customize existing bonds, angles, dihedrals etc. in your molecule (eg. *Hexadecane*), or add new ones (if the force field does not define them).
 To do this, edit the corresponding LT file (eg. ["hexadecane.lt"](./moltemplate_files/hexadecane.lt)), and add extra sections to that file (eg. *write("Data Bonds")* or *write("Data Angles")*).
 Then add a list of bonded interactions to these sections (containing lines similar to *"\$bond:c7h5 @bond:CustomType \$atom:c7 \$atom:h5"*).
 By default, this will override the bond and bonded angular interactions created by the force field.
 For more details, read the chapter in the moltemplate manual named "Customizing molecule position and topology".)